framacia/magic-lantern-sdk/ARML_Obsidian/TO DO - Game Builder.md

 - [ ] Add "Chapter Mask" to choose what objects are present in what chapter and get automatically "activated/getdeactivated".
 Can be added to interactor class or a new class so you can choose as if it were layers.
 Then check before the start of every chapter if gameobject should on/off
 - [ ] Find a way to make LevelController apply/revert timeline changes when switching back and forth between levels
-- [ ] Automatize Placeable Hierarchy setup/can just use prefab?
-- [ ] Automatize Grabbable Hierarchy setup/can just use prefab?
 - [ ] Is it worth updating TransformLerp system into DOTween?
+- [ ] Consider making a custom EditorScript for interactables (due to the weird inheritance serialized field order)
+- [ ] Integrate Lip-Sync
+- [ ] Automatize Character setup (animation, gaze, dialogue canvas)
+- [ ] Move grabbing collision logic to Grabbable objects and not CameraGrabber

 ## TO DO

-- [ ] Automatize Character setup (animation, gaze, dialogue canvas)
-- [ ] Integrate Lip-Sync
-- [ ] Make Base Interactor class that sets up Timer etc., then inherit from it for grabbables, characters, point interactors
 - [ ] Clean up logic related to Interaction Timer

 ## DOING

+- [ ] Make Base Interactor class that sets up Timer etc., then inherit from it for grabbables, characters, point interactors.
+Maybe Interface is better #code

 ## DONE